How to Lose Weight While Breastfeeding Without Affecting Milk Supply

 ▹ Folate

 These rely on your maternal stores if you don’t get adequate amounts through your food to ensure your baby is getting plenty!
 Once you decide to wean your baby, your body will replenish its maternal stores.
-But why be without, or have less of these important nutrients if you can eat healthy to get ample amounts in your diet!
+But why be without or have less of these important nutrients if you can eat healthy to get ample amounts in your diet?

-Anti-Lactogenic Foods
+Anti-Lactogenic Foods That Affect Milk Supply

 There are herbs and foods to be aware of that could contribute to a decrease in milk supply.
 If you notice a decrease in milk supply, it’s always wise to start keeping a food journal and evaluating any new habits, supplements, medications, or foods you may have introduced.
 These could be having a direct impact on your milk supply.